Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 Gateway Engineering: Dr. Franjo Tuđman Bridge

-Approaching Dubrovnik across the Dr. Franjo Tuđman Bridge feels like entering a city that takes its entrances seriously.
+Approaching to visit Dubrovnik across the Dr. Franjo Tuđman Bridge feels like entering a city that takes its entrances seriously.
 The bridge spans the Rijeka Dubrovačka, which isn't actually a river but a ria - a flooded river valley that got ambitious when sea levels rose after the last ice age.
 It's nature's way of saying "I wanted a fjord but settled for this."

 Dr. Franjo Tuđman Bridge, Dubrovnik, Croatia (42.6600°N, 18.0600°E) - Cable-stayed bridge spanning Rijeka Dubrovačka